Updated October, 2018

 Should I bring my own surfboard?

 If you have one and would like to bring it, then bring it.
 I get asked this question quite a lot and usually tell people that if you're really picky about what board you use then it's probably best to bring it from home.
-On the other hand, we have over 70 rental boards to choose from at Fat Lips reasonable prices, and you're free to change the board as often as you like.
-For these reasons most people choose to leave the boards at home and rent one once they arrive in Siargao.
+On the other hand, we have over 100 rental boards to choose from at Fat Lips at reasonable prices, and you're allowed to change the board as often as you like.
+For these reasons most people choose to leave their boards at home and rent one once they arrive in Siargao.
 Travelling with a big surfboard bag can be quite a stressful experience!

 You can bring your boards on any ferry at no additional charge.